GSA-TTS/identity-dev-docs/_pages/security-events.md

 #### Agency integration environment:

-- Use the dashboard to register the `push_notification_url` for your application
+- Use the portal to register the `push_notification_url` for your application
 - Your `push_notification_url` will be automatically added to the integration environment's outbound proxy allowlist by 5PM UTC.

 #### Production environment: